Healthy Homes Assessment Houghton Bay

 Draught Stopping Houghton Bay

-You don’t need to block off holes or gaps in the construction.
-For example, tiny gaps around doors and windows may be required to allow for the movement of the structure when the home gets warmer and cooler, so that they are able to be closed and opened instead of than being stuck.
-We will test all doors and windows during our Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps that are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the home heats and cools, so that they can still be opened and closed rather instead of being stuck.
+We will examine all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections